-Street food is a big part of authentic Caribbean culture, and you're more likely to find local islanders queued up at a roti cart or jerk shack than at a fancy tourist restaurant.
-Caribbean street food is cheap, delicious, and can even be healthy, and offers a real taste of the islands in exchange for a few dollars and a little sense of adventure!
+Street food is a big part of the authentic Caribbean culture, and you're more likely to find local islanders queued up at a roti cart or jerk shack than at a fancy tourist restaurant.
+Caribbean street food is cheap, delicious, and can even be healthy.
+The food offers a real taste of the islands in exchange for a few dollars and a little sense of adventure!

-This Indian-Jamaican specialty is a mix of curry, scotch-bonnet peppers, and chopped goat meat, and you can find this aromatic stew not only in Jamaica but throughout the Caribbean.
+This Indian-Jamaican specialty is a mix of curry, scotch-bonnet peppers, and chopped goat meat.
+You can find this aromatic stew not only in Jamaica but throughout the Caribbean.
 Mind the bones!